asam-ev/asam-project-guide/Wiki/home.md

 ---
 ### Repository Workflow
-See the [Workflow Overview](docs/general_guidelines/Workflow.asciidoc) for a walkthrough on how to work on actively developing the ASAM standards.
+See the [Workflow Overview](docs/general_guidelines/Workflow.asciidoc) for a walkthrough on how to actively develope the ASAM standards.

-For a list of available labels in ASAM repositories, see this [overview of labels](docs/git/ASAM-Issue-and-MR-Labels.md)
+For a list of available labels in ASAM repositories, see this [overview of labels](docs/git/ASAM-Issue-and-MR-Labels.md).

 ---
 ### Project Guidelines